People travel all over the world on their backpacking trips, and Central America is often on the list of places to go.

 The Eastern Jungles

 This is a place that is borderline inaccessible and has no roads.
 All transport is via the interlinking rivers flowing between the trees.

-To get there, you have to fly in a small biplane which touches down on a strip of grass hidden in the foliage.
+To get there, you have to fly in a small biplane that touches down on a strip of grass hidden in the foliage.

-As you chug along the vast waters you can see monkeys jumping from tree to tree, hear birds singing, and very occasionally see a crocodile's eye sparkle in the undergrowth of the riverbank.
+As you chug along the vast waters, you can see monkeys jumping from tree to tree, hear birds singing, and very occasionally see a crocodile's eye sparkle in the undergrowth of the riverbank.

 Depending on the length of your trip, you'll stay in various villages along the way and get further into the jungle, getting to know the people and feeling more like an explorer every day.

-There are great towns sprinkled across the country, National Parks that will take your breath away (“˜La Tigra' to name but one) and beach towns littered along the north coast.
+There are great towns sprinkled across the country, National Parks that will take your breath away (“˜La Tigra' to name but one), and beach towns littered along the north coast.

 Find the adventurer in you and give Honduras a go.